- 1 Top 7 Best Cold Brew Coffee Makers

 - 2 Best Cold Brew Coffee Maker Buying Guide

 Preparing delicious, coffee shop-style cold brew coffee is not easy and it can’t be done with a regular pot; you need one of the best cold brew coffee makers and beyond.
-We spent over fifteen hours researching many cold brew makers, to assemble a comprehensive list of the best.
-To give you an idea of the features we prioritized, first we considered an air-tight seal or one suitable for preserving freshness.
-Next, we looked for reusable filters, dishwasher-safe designs and multi-purpose makers, which can be used to brew other beverages like tea.
+We spent over fifteen hours researching many cold brew makers, to assemble a comprehensive list of the best cold-brew coffee makers available.
+To give you an idea of the features we prioritized, first we considered whether the cold-brew coffee maker had an air-tight seal or one suitable for preserving freshness.
+Next, we looked for reusable filters, dishwasher-safe designs and multi-purpose cold-brew coffee makers, which can be used to brew other beverages like tea.
 All of the cold brew makers on this list include at least one of those features.

 Top 7 Best Cold Brew Coffee Makers